 - Click on the activity/resource you want to alter.

-- On this page, find the filter called "Activity names auto-linking" and select Off.
+- On this page, find the filter called "Activity names auto-linking" and from the drop-down menu, select Off.